AlexsLemonade/refinebio-examples/README.md

 ## General requirements for the example workflows

-This module requires you to install the following software to run examples yourself.
+Each module requires you to install the following software to run examples yourself.

 * [**R**](https://cran.r-project.org/)
 * [**Bioconductor**](https://bioconductor.org/install/)